Atlas975/Notes/Networking/Checksum.md

 ___
 # Checksum
 - A checksum is a type of data verification method used to detect errors in data transmission or storage.
-Vital in [[Network_routing#Packet switching|packet switching]]
+- Vital in [[Network_routing#Packet switching|packet switching]] for the following:
+-

 - Checksum-8, 16, 32, 64 are simple checksum algorithms that create fixed-length checksum values of 8, 16, 32, or 64 bits.
-- They are fast and easy to implement but less reliable than CRC or cryptographic hash functions.
+- They are fast and easy to implem  ent but less reliable than CRC or cryptographic hash functions.

 ## Cyclic Redundancy Check (CRC)
 - A widely used checksum method for error detection in digital networks and storage devices.